Computer Science (COMP) 470

 - You will also be expected to answer questions by video conference that will last 15 minutes or longer.

-You must contact the course coordinator to discuss your proposed scenario and reflective commentary before you the schedule the oral examination.
+You must contact the course coordinator to discuss your proposed scenario and reflective commentary before you schedule the oral examination.

-The evaluation will be based entirely on evidence presented in the portfolio and the successful completion of a Viva Voce.
+The evaluation will be based entirely on evidence presented in the portfolio and the successful completion of a viva voce.

 Viva Voce